Header Ad Section

 While having a built-in data source configured in IntelliJ IDEA is not only simplifies development, but also it saves the valuable time while coding where developers can focus on coding rather than switching between platforms.

-How to Configure a New Data Source in IntelliJ IDEA
+How to Set Up a New Data Source in IntelliJ IDEA

-Please follow the following steps to set up a MySQL database connection in IntelliJ IDEA:
+Please follow the following steps to set up a database connection in IntelliJ IDEA IDE.

 1. Launch IntelliJ IDEA

-Open IntelliJ IDEA on your PC or laptop.
-Ensure that you’re using the latest version to access advanced features available in IntelliJ IDEA Ultimate.
+Open IntelliJ IDEAUltimate on your computer or laptop.
+Make sure you have the latest version to access advanced features in IntelliJ IDEA Ultimate.

-• Navigate to the Database tab, typically located in the right-hand corner of the IDE.
+• Then please navigate to the Database tab located in the right-hand corner of the IDE.

-• If the Database tab isn’t visible, you can enable it by going to View > Tool Windows > Database.
+• If you don't see the Database tab, you can enable it from: View > Tool Windows > Database.

 3. Database Verification

-• Before configuring, please ensure that the database you want to connect to is already created.
-For example, let’s assume a database named supermarket.
+• Please make sure that the database you want to connect is already created, otherwise you have to create the database first before configuring.
+For example, suppose we have a database called supermarket.

 • You can ensure the database availability by using following SQL commands.